pimatic/pimatic-homeduino/README.md

 Editor / IDE Setup
 ------------------
-Coffescript is whitespcae sensitiv so be sure to use the following editor settings:
+Coffescript is whitespace sensitiv so be sure to use the following editor settings:

 * tab size: 2
 * translate tabs to spaces: true
 * max line length: 100

-I'm using [sublime text](http://www.sublimetext.com/) with [BetterCoffee package](https://github.com/aponxi/sublime-better-coffeescript) as a editor.
-A example config would be:
+I'm using [sublime text](http://www.sublimetext.com/) as a editor.
+A example project config would be:

     {
       "folders":